huytrinhx/Reinforcement-Learning/Report.md

 ### Overview

 Adapting Deep Deterministic Policy Gradient (DDPG) Network to multi-agent environment, the agent showed it can solve the environment in less than 2000 episodes.
-As mentioned in the ReadMe.md, the environment is considered solved if the agent's mean scores in the last 100 episodes is greater than 0.5.
+As mentioned in the ReadMe.md, the environment is considered solved if the agents' mean scores in the last 100 episodes is greater than 0.5.
 The chart below showed the agent score progression during the training

 ![Score Chart][image1]

 ### Algorithms

 The full algorithm for training DDPG is fully explained in section Algorithm of the DDPG paper (https://arxiv.org/abs/1509.02971).
-In the beginning, we initialize the critic network (Q) and actor network (Mu) with random weights.
-At the same time, we initilize target networks by cloning both critic and actor network.

-For each time step in the episode, the agent selects and executes actions according to a policy generated from local actor network and exploration noise.
-The agent observes reward and new state and store this transition into experience replay buffer .
-Experience replay means we store the agent's experiences at each time step for many episodes.

-Then, at the same time, we sample the experiences randomly to update the critic by minimizing the loss from predicted actions and values generated from target actor and target critic respectively.
-Meanwhile, the actor is updated by minimizing the loss from predicted actions and values generated from local actor and local critic respectively.

-Another feature of the algorithm is to use delayed intensive update to sync target with the local networks.
-Particularly, for every learn step (which happened once every k time steps), we blend or soft update the local networks with the target network.
-This feature is supposed to make the algorithm more stable compared to the standard version.
-Additionally, generating the targets using an older set of parameters (soft updates) adds a delay between the time an update to local networks is made and the time the update affects the target networks, making divergence or oscillations much more unlikely.

-Since we are dealing with low dimensional feature vector observations, we utilize a technique called batch normalization on the state input.
-According to the paper, different components of the observation may have different physical units and the ranges may vary across environments.
-This can make it difficult for the network to learn effectively and make make it difficult to find hyperparameters which generalize across environments with different scales of state values.
-With batch normalization, we observed that learning happened more quickly.

-Lastly, we tackle exploration, a major challenge in continouse action spaces by using a noise process (Ornstein-Uhlenbeck process), which reset in each episode.
-Additionally, we add a noise decay parameters so that the actions become less exploratory as time goes on.
+You can also view my interpretation of the algorithm in this repo (https://github.com/huytrinhx/DDPG-Robotic-Arm/main/Report.md).

+In order to apply DDPG to multi-agent environment, I make two following important modifications to the original DDPG:

+- Centralized Training: The critic is updated with the shared experience replay during the training step.
+They take in all (global) observations of the environment and actions of all agents in the environment.

+- Decentralized Execution: Each agent's actor is responsible for producing the action based on the agent's local observation of the environment.

+The full algorithm for MADDPG is fully explained in section Algorithm of the MADDPG paper (https://arxiv.org/abs/1706.02275)

 ### Hyperparameters

 1. BUFFER_SIZE = int(1e6)

 This is the size of the most recent memories we store during run time.
 In practice, we are not going to store all the experiences since beginning, but only retain a certain amount of most recent experiences.
-This model uses 100000 as buffer size, which contains roughly 100 most recent episodes.
+This model uses 100000 as buffer size, which contains roughly 300 most recent episodes.

-2. BATCH_SIZE = 128
+2. BATCH_SIZE = 256

 This is the number of experiences we randomly sample from the above pool for each learning update step